cpputest/cpputest.github.io/manual.markdown

 Specifying only test names with multiple -s&#124;sn parameters will run all tests whose names match, since no test group matches all test groups.

-Mixing multiple -s&#124;sg and -s&#124;sn parameters (or using the "TEST(group, name)" will only run tests whose group matches as well as their name.
+Mixing multiple -s&#124;sg and -s&#124;sn parameters (or using "TEST(group, name)" will only run tests whose groups match as well as their names.

 <a id="memory_leak_detection"> </a>